What will I learn?

 DSHS may not have taken the right steps if you have a disability making it hard for you to understand or follow their rules.
-See DSHS Help for People with Disabilities: Necessary Supplemental Accommodation (NSA).
+Read DSHS Help for People with Disabilities: Necessary Supplemental Accommodation (NSA).

-Do any or all of these:
+You can do any or all of these:

 Write the Office of Administrative Hearings at P.O.
 Box 42489, Olympia, WA 98504.

 Call your nearest regional office.
 Find the number at www.oah.wa.gov/.
-Click on “Contact.”
+Click on Contact.

 Call or write your local DSHS office.